Acid mine drainage: Precipitation of metal sulfides

 Most base metals in acidic solution precipitate in contact with free sulfide, e.g. from H_{2}S or NaHS.
 Solid-liquid separation after reaction would produce a base metal-free effluent that can be discharged or further treated to reduce sulfate, and a metal sulfide concentrate with possible economic value.

 As an alternative, several researchers have investigated the precipitation of metals using biogenic sulfide.
 In this process, sulfate-reducing bacteria (SRB) oxidize organic matter using sulfate as terminal electron acceptor, instead of oxygen.
 Their metabolic products include bicarbonate produced by organic matter oxidation, which can neutralize water acidity, and hydrogen sulfide, which forms highly insoluble precipitates with many toxic metals.
 Although promising, this process has been slow in being adopted for a variety of technical reasons.

 Technologies

-Many technologies exist for the treatment of AMD.
+Various technologies have been developed and reviewed for the treatment of AMD, including passive treatment with biological agents, such as sulphate-reducing bacteria, magnetic neoparticles, bentonite, and other innovative materials.

 Metagenomic study

 With the advance of large-scale sequencing strategies, genomes of microorganisms in the acid mine drainage community are directly sequenced from the environment.
 The nearly full genomic constructs allows new understanding of the community and able to reconstruct their metabolic pathways.
 Our knowledge of acidophiles in acid mine drainage remains rudimentary: we know of many more species associated with ARD than we can establish roles and functions.